kubeflow/kubeflow/README.md

-# Kubeflow
+# KubeFlow

-The Kubeflow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
+The KubeFlow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
 Our goal is **not** to recreate other services, but to provide a straightforward way for spinning up best of breed OSS solutions.
 Contained in this repository are manifests for creating:

 * A JupyterHub to create & manage interactive Jupyter notebooks
 * A Tensorflow Training Controller that can be configured to use CPUs or GPUs, and adjusted to the size of a cluster with a single setting
 * A TF Serving container

-This document details the steps needed to run the kubeflow project in any environment in which Kubernetes runs.
+This document details the steps needed to run the KubeFlow project in any environment in which Kubernetes runs.

-## The Kubeflow Mission
+## The KubeFlow Mission

 Our goal is to help folks use ML more easily, by letting Kubernetes to do what it's great at:
 - Easy, repeatable, portable deployments on a diverse infrastructure (laptop <-> ML rig <-> training cluster <-> production cluster)